outdreamer/build-a-cure-1/docs/shapes.md

     - probable missing pieces of networks
     - insight path of a route type (optimal/realistic)
     - insight path trajectory for a particular assumption set

+## Interface Shapes

+  - interface: filter/standard for comparison of specific attribute(s)
+  - interfaces evolve when a unifying attribute (priority, cause, structure) can frame a set of developing variances

 ## Type Shapes